flo-stilz/Paper-Classification/README.md

 from the [Technical University of Munich](https://www.tum.de/en/).

 ## Architecture
-The architecture used for this project is as follows:
+The architecture used for this project is seperated in three main parts namely Textual Module in green, Visual Module in blue, and the Concatenation and Classification Module in red as follows:
 <p align="center"><img src="paper & figures/network_architecture.jpg" width="1000px"/></p>

 ## Results
-To reproduce our results we provide the following commands along with the results.
-The pretrained models are in the outputs folder.
+To reproduce my results I provide the following commands along with the results.
-We have implemented a chunking mechanism which significantly reduced the training time compared to the normal ScanRefer.
-The training of the baseline model takes around 4 hours on a current GPU (NVIDIA Tesla T4).

 <table>
     <col>